 The Hanover Inn

-Like many Harwich buildings the Hanover has had a number of uses over the years but the building we see today probably started out as a house, or houses, in the late 18h Century.
+Like many Harwich buildings the Hanover has had a number of uses over the years but the main fabric of the building we see today probably started out as a house, or houses, in the late 18h Century.
 It is built in brick, which is part painted and part rendered, and has a hipped roof covered with Welsh slate.

 It became the Hanover Square Dining Rooms in the late 1850s and probably became licensed as a beer house to support these activities.
 The establishment was founded by William Lawrence, the son of a farmer from Aspall in Suffolk.